norrisaftcc/csc249/m1-objects/README.md

 We will start with the existing Course.h, and below the definition, start implementing each of the needed functions. see reference from Gaddis C++ Language Companion page 99-100

+# topics to come back to
+* default constructor vs. parameter constructors
+* ... is one the "right" way? it depends